Medicine Overview of Ropeway Tablet

 How to use Ropeway Tablet

 Take this medicine in the dose and duration as advised by your doctor.
 Swallow it as a whole.
 Do not chew, crush or break it.
-It is better to take Ropeway 2mg Tablet with food.
+Ropeway 2mg Tablet is to be taken with food.

 How Ropeway Tablet works